-- Property tax – Property tax is a real estate ad-valorem tax, calculated by local government, which is paid by the owner of the property.
+- Property tax – Property tax is a real estate ad-valorem tax, calculated by the local government, which is paid by the owner of the property.
 The tax is usually based on the value of the owned property.

 - Principal – The amount borrowed (such as the face value of a debt security).

 - Triple net lease – “Triple” means three additional costs will be added to your base rent.
-Usually taxes, insurance, and maintenance are all added to the monthly lease payment.
+Usually, taxes, insurance, and maintenance are all added to the monthly lease payment.